 That is exactly what Namir Bethan, Director of Metsada does.
 The United Nations and America are sitting on their hands while Iran expands its nuclear program.
 The Kadima Party coalition government is pursuing appeasement, unwilling to do the correct thing—bomb Iran’s nuclear facilities like they did with Osirak.
 Matan Irian, a former Army Colonel, presents a devastatingly simple plan: sabotage a refinery complex in Texas City, plant evidence that incriminates Iran, and sit back while an enraged United States strikes back in retaliation.

-Cry of Eagles will take you where you may not necessarily want to go!
+Cry of Eagles will take you deep into Mossad operations where you may not necessarily want to go!

 There was suspense, intrigue, tragedies, reflection, insight, and just causes being fought for, and at the end of the day, those make for a pretty darn good book.

 This book is terrific, definitely a must read for fans of political intrigue and of realistic societal fiction.

 Stefan’s polished prose intensifies his very conceivable story and convincing the reader that the novel in their hands is possibly predictive assures that he has another success to add to his growing stature.

 Stefan Vucak also has an excellent eye for visual detail to paint the picture of different environments for the reader.
 Cry of Eagles is a must for lovers of political thrillers.